FreePhilly1/team30.github.io/README.md

 ![Image](pca_analysis.png)

 In our midterm checkpoint, we were only using team statistics from team1.
-However, we determined that it would be more beneficial to use the difference between team1 and team2 statistics as features as opposed to relying on only a single team's set of season statistics.
-This is because the difference between the two teams' statistics will provide more information about the game than the statistics of a single team.
-Therefore, the difference between the two teams' average points per game will provide more information about the outcome of the game than the average points per game of a single team.
+However, only relying on only a single team's set of season statistics resulting in a large amount of misclassified games with our initial models.
+Therefore, we determined that it would be more beneficial to include both team1 and team2 tempo-free statistics as features since the difference between the two teams' statistics will provide more information about the game than the statistics of a single team.

 In addition, in our midterm checkpoint, we did not normalize our statistics, which negatively impacted the performance of our models since it is important to normalize the data before training.
 Therefore, we used scikit's StandardScaler to normalize our data before training our models.